mimo00/vocablab/README.md

 # Use cases
 1. Create a new account
-2. Login to panel
+2. Login to the app
 3. Insert new flashcard
 4. List all flashcards
-5. Do the lesson
+5. Take a learning lesson

 # Used technologies